IKEA partners with mall operator SM Prime for first Philippines store

 Up to 300,000 people a day pass through the SM Mall of Asia, situated in the Manila Bay retail, residential and entertainment hub.

-A spokeswoman for Inter IKEA Systems, the brand owner and franchiser of IKEA, confirmed that a store would open in the Philippines, but had no further details.

-IKEA, whose founder Ingvar Kamprad died in January at the age of 91, operates through a franchise system.

-It has 415 stores in 49 markets, many in out-of-town malls.
-The firm in November said it would increase city-center showrooms.
+As of last month, IKEA had 414 stores in 49 countries, many in out-of-town malls.
+The firm in November said it would increase city-centre showrooms.

-SM Prime, owned by the Philippines’ richest man, is valued at $19 billion and has interests in shopping malls, office towers, residential buildings, hotels and convention centers.
+SM Prime, owned by the Philippines’ richest man, is valued at $19 billion and has interests in shopping malls, office towers, residential buildings, hotels and convention centres.

-Reporting by Neil Jerome Morales; Additional reporting by Olof Swahnberg in STOCKHOLM; Editing by Martin Petty and Christopher Cushing
+Reporting by Neil Jerome Morales; Editing by Martin Petty and Christopher Cushing